 Gamay

 As with many light-bodied red wines, Gamay has a relatively low alcohol content and only medium tannins.
 For these reasons, along with the fruity flavours and tempting aroma, Gamay is easy to drink and may well suit newcomers to red wine.
+Gamay pairs perfectly with a variety of foods due to its light, fruity profile, making it a versatile choice at the table.
+Beaujolais, made from Gamay grapes, is often considered a gateway wine for those who think they don’t like red wine.
 Well known Gamay wines include Beaujolais, Anjou Gamay and Gamay de Touraine, all hailing from France, and specifically from the beautiful Loire Valley region.

 Sweet red wines